FranciscoG/unreddit/README.md

 I care about privacy but I also want to keep the same account.
 I personally don't want too much "history" for my account so I'd rather just delete everything older than a year or so old (you can set the threshold).
 This prevents someone doxing you just in case you have given away some identifying information in a comment and forgot about it.
 If you had 8 years of comments to sift through it can be a daunting task so I wanted to automate it

+## How to use

+- clone the repo locally
+-